 Anything you already have at the court (i.e., petitions, judgment packets, QDROs, etc.) will all be delayed until the court re-opens.
 We understand this is inconvenient and may cause negative ramifications for you and your family.
 We assure you we are doing everything we can to move as expeditiously as possible through all of this.
 As you know, we have no control over the court system, and we are all in the same boat – we just have to be patient.

 We understand that there is a lot of unknown at this time, and we are really in unchartered territory, having your divorce or parenting plan be one of those unknowns can only make you more stressed out.
 We are here to help and make sure that we all get through this together.

-Contact SDFMC for a FREE initial consultation by phone or video conferencing to start your San Diego online divorce.
-Call (858) 736-2411 today.
+Contact West Coast Family Mediation Center for a FREE initial consultation to start your California online divorce.

 by: Amanda Singer